Attachment theory: From a theory of infancy to a theory of caregiving

-Over decades the weakness of the empirical data supporting Bowlby's original observational claims about infants has necessitated a greater emphasis in attachment theory on caregiving.
+Over decades, the weakness of the empirical data supporting Bowlby's original observational claims about infants has necessitated a greater emphasis in attachment theory on caregiving.
 According to his first formulation, Bowlby had argued that the attachment behavioural system (ABS) of modern infants evolved to protect infants against danger: when a Stone Age baby was in peril, it would maximise its chances of surviving by seeking proximity to its mother, and, as a result so-called attachment behaviours would have evolved, the better to maintain a baby's closeness to their mother in times of illness, danger, or stress.
 However, the ABS cannot have been what helped to guarantee a baby's survival, given that, according to Bowlby, the ABS is not fully functional until after a child turns three: it is around 30 months of age that a "mutual" goal-corrected partnership between child and caregiver becomes stabilised.
 Furthermore, in Bowlby's theory, the attachment behaviours stereotypically 'emitted' during early infancy cannot be adjusted to circumstances.
 Hence, even by Bowlby's own lights, the ABS cannot have ensured infants' survival during the pre-human era, nor in ours.
-Rather, infant security must have depended on the vigilance, responsiveness and intelligence of caregivers, or what attachment theorists now call the caregiving behavioural system.
-Which renders superfluous Bowlby's evolutionary rationale for the presence of a specially-evolved ABS in infants.
+Rather, infant security must have depended on the vigilance, responsiveness, and intelligence of caregivers, or what attachment theorists now call the caregiving behavioural system.
+This renders superfluous Bowlby's evolutionary rationale for the presence of a specially evolved ABS in infants.

-Attachment theory's attractiveness initially derived from the scientific credentials it gave to post-World War Two child-centeredness.
+Attachment theory's initial attractiveness stemmed from the scientific credentials it lent to post-World War Two child-centeredness.
 And, in that vein, its message was principally aimed at caregivers and policy-makers.
-Even the SSP, while supposedly focused on infant behaviour, is, as Marga Vicedo observes, primarily used as a way of identifying better and worse kinds of caregiving.
+Even the SSP, while supposedly focused on infant behaviour, is, as Marga Vicedo observes, primarily used to identify better and worse kinds of caregiving.
 In this light, and the light of careful empirical research, the status of attachment classifications is now probably best seen as valuably descriptive of a range of different kinds of infant-caregiver bond in certain cultures, not as independently predictive nor as universally explanatory.